rokeller/aqua/README.md

 ## Summary
-aqua is a lightweight helper library to interact with Queues in Azure Storage Accounts in a produce/consumer like scenario where the messages in the queue define jobs to execute. aqua will be made available as a NuGet package once the first release candidates are ready.
+aqua is a lightweight helper library to interact with Queues in Azure Storage Accounts in a produce/consumer like scenario where the messages in the queue define jobs to execute. aqua is made available as a NuGet package with strong named assemblies for your convenience.

 Currently, jobs are specified in JSON similar to the below.
 ```json
 { "Job": "HelloWho", "Properties": { "Who": "World" } }
 ```

 You can use the `Producer` to create and enqueue job requests, or you can craft them manually.
+Jobs can be queued on demand, and you can even use Azure Scheduler Jobs to queue job requests periodically.
 A message with the above content can be interpreted to instruct a worker (using aqua) to execute the `HelloWho` job with the parameter `Who` set to `World`.

-Let there be a registered job type such as the following:
+That is, if there is a registered job type such as the following:

 ```c#
 public sealed class HelloWho : JobBase